Dragon Ball Z: Budokai Tenkaichi: Origin of name

-While Sparking! features actual music from the Dragon Ball Z anime series (as well as the Dragon Ball and Dragon Ball GT anime) as composed by Shunsuke Kikuchi, the American release of the first game features recycled music from the Budokai series (composed in Japan by Kenji Yamamoto).
+While Sparking! features rearrangements of actual music from Dragon Ball Z, as well as Dragon Ball (1986–1989) and the title theme of Dragon Ball GT (1996–1997), as composed by Shunsuke Kikuchi, the American release of the first game features recycled music from the Budokai series, composed in Japan by Kenji Yamamoto.

 Gameplay

 The games use a "behind-the-back" third-person camera perspective.
-Similar to the Super Famicom-released Dragon Ball Z: Legendary Super Warriors, special forms are treated as their own character, with varying stats, movesets and fighting styles.
+Similar to the GameBoy Color -released Dragon Ball Z: Legendary Super Warriors (2002), special forms are treated as their own character, with varying stats, movesets, and fighting styles.

 In battle, players can build up their Ki gauge to execute various techniques such as the Power Guard, which reduces the damage characters take by 1/4.
 The Ki gauge can also be used to use moves referred to as Blast 2 skills.
 Every character has a unique set of Blast 2 skills that allow the character to use special moves such as Ki blasts and physical attacks.
 Characters also have a self-recharging numeric gauge called Blast Stock that allows players to use techniques called Blast 1 skills.
 Blast 1 skills usually have a supportive effect such as allowing characters to regain health or immobilize the enemy.
 Players can also power up into a mode called Max Power Mode normally by building up their Ki beyond full at the cost of Blast Stock bars.
 Max Power Mode makes the character that initiated it faster, stronger, and able to use moves that are exclusive to the mode.
 One of these moves is the Ultimate Blast which is usually the most powerful move a character has, though use of any Blast 2 skill or the Ultimate Blast immediately ends Max Power Mode.